hardik-vala/hardik-vala/_posts/2024-12-16-engineering-self-confidence.md

 Fast forward three months: I had given a dozen or so presentations—most good, some bad, but all valuable for learning.
 Over time, I demonstrated to myself, a proficiency in public speaking.
 I fine-tuned a reliable process for preparing my slides, rehearsing my delivery, and anticipating possible questions.
 The experience I gained allowed me to spot and manage risks ahead of time, like running out of time or recovering after a mis-delivery.

-Now, when I step in front of a group of people to speak, I feel confident--not because I'm guaranteed to deliver a flawless presentation, but because I have a realistic expectation of success.
+Now, when I step in front of a group of people to speak, I feel confident---not because I'm guaranteed to deliver a flawless presentation, but because I have a realistic expectation of success.
 I know I’ve done the work, and I trust my ability to adapt if something unexpected comes up.
 Thanks to demonstrated ability, my competence has caught up with the challenge, and the perceived risk doesn’t feel so overwhelming anymore.

 That is confidence in a nutshell: Given competence, you anticipate success, so you're willing to take the risk.